AndriyMulyar/bert_document_classification/README.md

 # Acknowledgement
-If you found this project useful, consider citing our extended abstract accepted at NeurIPS 2019 ML4Health .
+If you found this project useful, consider citing our extended abstract.

 ```
 @misc{mulyar2019phenotyping,